The project has been approved and is awaiting provisioning.

 We welcome additional committers and contributions.

 Thales will provide the initial contribution which has been developed in the context of the Sys2Soft (BGLE) and Crystal (Artemis) project and that is already deployed in an industrial context.
-Additional contributor of the initial version:
+AIRBUS and ATOS will contribute minor modelling features developed in TOPCASED.
+Additional contributors of the initial version:

 - Amine Lajmi, Itemis